jepugs/Fn/README.md

   set up a project and a build system first.
 - **It's Dynamically Typed** - Dynamic typing allows expressive data representations and intuitive runtime polymorphism.
-- **It's Modular** - Fn's system of packages and namespaces makes it easy to include dependencies both external and internal, while requiring very little configuration.
+- **It's Modular** - Fn's system of packages and namespaces makes it easy to manage dependencies both external and internal, while requiring very little configuration.
 - **It's Lispy** - You know those Lisp fellas must've been onto *something*, what with all the hullabaloo.
 Fn uses the classic parenthesized syntax from Lisp, and preserves the venerated macro system from Common Lisp.

-Anyway, for all the marketing copy above, I'm really just making a programming language for myself.
-It'd be cool if someone else liked it though!
+Fn is a strange programming language that will not be for everybody.

 ## A Brief Example